emtee40/APDE-wiki/Getting-Started.md

 For bugs in your app that do not cause crashes, you can try debugging using [`println()`](https://processing.org/reference/println_.html) statements.
 The output from your sketch will appear in the console.

- > Tip: You can long-press the message area (the gray bar between the code area and the console) to drag it, resizing both areas in the process.
+ > Tip: You can long-press the message area (the gray bar between the code area and the console) to drag it, resizing both the code area and the console in the process.

 If you encounter a build error that is not due to your faulty code, then please [report it as an issue](https://github.com/Calsign/APDE/issues).
 However, you should check to see if the issue has been reported already before creating a new issue; if it has then you can add a comment to the existing issue.

 ### Sketch Properties

-You can open the Sketch Properties view from the menu to modify various meta-information about the sketch.
+You can open the Sketch Properties view from the menu to modify various pieces of meta-information about the sketch.

 #### Manifest

 The first set of properties configure some common pieces of the AndroidManifest.xml file in the sketch folder.
 While you can edit the manifest directly, it is recommended not to as damaging it can break your sketch.

-The sketch display name is the "pretty" sketch name that shows up in the Android launcher after you install the sketch.
+The sketch display name is the "pretty" sketch name that shows up in the Android launcher after you install the sketch, as opposed to the regular sketch name that cannot contain spaces.

 The version code and version name are primarily used when releasing your app, such as on Google Play.
 The version code is an integer that represents the iteration of the sketch; you typically increase it by one with each release.
 The version name is the "pretty" version that is shown to the user.